A blockchain platform which makes building applications a joy.

 We’re looking to expand this list, so please contact us and let us know what you’re looking for.

 A key design principle of MultiChain is maximal compatibility with Bitcoin Core, the reference client for the bitcoin network.
 This includes bitcoin’s network protocol, transaction format, block format and output scripts, as well as Bitcoin Core’s runtime parameters and JSON-RPC API.
-As a result, the vast majority of the information in the Bitcoin Developer Documentation is applicable to MultiChain.
+Almost all of the information in the Bitcoin Developer Documentation is applicable to MultiChain.

-In order to support features such as multiple networks, custom blockchain parameters, permissions, assets and streams, MultiChain makes many changes to the bitcoin protocol and APIs.
-These make extensive use of transaction metadata (
+In order to support features such as multiple networks, custom blockchain parameters, permissions, assets and streams, MultiChain extends the bitcoin protocol and software in many ways, as described below.
+All extensions to the block and transaction formats use bitcoin-compatible metadata (

 - Additional runtime parameters that can be used on the command line or in a node’s per-chain config file.